rafkol98/Language-and-Computation---POS-Tagger/README.md

 # Language-and-Computation-POS-Tagger
-Part of speech tagger using the Viterbi, Eager, and Baum-Welch algorithms.
+Part of speech tagger using the Viterbi, Eager, and Forward-Backward algorithms.